dominikj111/JigsawFlow/best-practices.md

 - **No Inter-Component Dependencies**: Components cannot directly reference or import other components **Shared Functionality Guidance**: If components need shared functionality, prefer extracting it into a separate shared component or refactor boundaries.
 Avoid tight coupling; prefer interfaces and graceful degradation
-  **Communication Flexibility**: Use the DI registry, event-driven messaging, channels, IPC, or other appropriate mechanisms—no single method is prescribed
+  **Communication Flexibility**: Use the singleton registry, event-driven messaging, channels, IPC, or other appropriate mechanisms—no single method is prescribed
 - **Interface-Based Coupling**: Components depend only on traits/interfaces, never concrete implementations

 **Enforcement Guidelines:**